samcottle/notes/sailing.md

 ## Right of way rules

-These rules are for Dutch inland waterways (i.e. canals, rivers, etc.).
-Different rules apply depending on where you sail.
+When sailing in Dutch inland waterways (i.e. canals, rivers, etc.) you need to adhere to certain rules.
+These define which vessel has right of way (`>`).

 The rules, in order, are:

-1. Good seamanship (i.e. be safe, aware of your surroundings, avoid restricted areas, etc.).
+1. Good seamanship (i.e. be safe, aware of surroundings, avoid restricted areas, etc.).
 2. Starboard side > everyone.
 3. Big > small (big == 20m+).
 4. Sail > muscle > engine.
 5. Starboard tack (tack to the left) > port tack (tack to the right).
+Basically, the boat getting hit by wind on starboard has priority.
+And when both boats are…
 6. Windward > Leeward.

+Different rules may apply in other countries, or in open water.